What Type of Thread to Use: A Sewing Guide

 Here are some tips:

 - When you are sewing something that is going to need a stretch (knits, spandex) or is a very durable fabric (leather, polyester), a polyester thread is going to be your best bet.

 - Cotton pairs best with cotton thread, but keep in mind that thinner cotton threads can break easily and do not come equipped with much stretch.

-Types of Thread: Fabric Guide
+Types of Thread: Material Guide

+That's not all!
 We made a handy little chart for you about when to use each popular type of thread.
 When should you use cotton thread?
 How about polyester?
 When should you use the smooth and strong silk thread you bought?

 Check out the chart below and click here to download the sewing infographic.

 BONUS!
-Types of Fabric
+Types of Fabric Video

 Take a look at our Sewing 101: Working with Different Types of Fabrics video below to learn more about fabric.
 We also have a Sewing for Beginners: Types of Fabric page that will provide you with even more information.

 What is your go-to thread?